pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

   Search for all the tasks that contain keyword `training SESSION`, TaskTracker will generate a list for view.

-### Undo an action : `undo`
+###<a name="undo"> Undo an action : `undo`</a>

-Undo the last one action that the user performs wrongly.
+Undo the previous action that modifies data.
+Undo can be performed many times until the first action since the app was launched has been undone.

     undo

-* This command can undo all the commands the user performs after he opens the TaskTracker.
+view the stack of actions that undo will perform: `undo stack`

+    undo stack

-### Redo an action : `redo`
+###<a name="redo"> Redo an action : `redo`</a>

-Redo the commands on which the user perform `undo`
+Redo the previous action that was undone by undo.
+The amount of consecutive redos doable is equal to the number of consecutive undos performed right before redo is entered.

     redo

-* This command can redo can redo all the actions that were undone if there is no new other command being executed between this first `undo` command and the last `redo` command
+view the stack of actions that redo will perform: `redo stack`

+    redo stack

-### Clearing all entries : `clear`
+###<a name="clear"> Clearing all entries : `clear`</a>

 Clears all entries from TaskTracker.